-And whereas by an act passed in the sixth year of her late Majesty Queen Anne, intituled, An act for rendering the union of the two kingdoms more entire and complete; it is, amongst other things, enacted, That circuit courts shall be holden in that part of the united kingdom called Scotland; in a manner, and at the places mentioned in the said act; and where by the late unnatural rebellion, the course of justice in Scotland has been so interrupted, as rendered it impracticable to give up and transmit presentments, in such due time as prosecutions might thereupon commence, before the northern circuit, to be holden in May this present year, whereby there appeared a necessity of superseding the said circuit; be it therefore enacted by the authority aforesaid, That the judges of the court of justiciary, and all and every other person and persons therein concerned, are hereby indemnified for their not performing the said circuit, as by the forecited act they were obliged to do; any thing in the same act, or in any other law or statute to the contrary notwithstanding.
+XIX.
+And whereas by an Act passed in the Sixth Year of Her late Majesty Queen Anne, intituled, An Act for rendering the Union of the Two Kingdoms more entire and complete; it is, among other Things, enacted, That Circuit Courts shall be holden in that Part of the United Kingdom called Scotland, in Manner, and at the Places mentioned in the said Act: And whereas by the late unnatural Rebellion, the Course of Justice in Scotland has been so interrupted, as rendered it impracticable to give up and transmit Presentments, in such due Time as Prosecutions might thereupon commence, before the Northern Circuit, to be holden in May this present Year, whereby there appeared a Necessity of superseding the said Circuit; be it therefore enacted by the Authority aforesaid, That the Judges of the Court of Justiciary, and all and every other Person and Persons therein concerned, are hereby indemnified for their not performing the said Circuit, as by the forecited Act they were obliged to do; any thing in the same Act, or in any other Law or Statute to the contrary notwithstanding.

-And whereas a doubt hath arisen with respect to the shire of Dunbartain, what proof thereof was intended to be disarmed by the first recited act made in the first year of his late Majesty King George, and intended to be carried into further execution by the present act; be it enacted by the authority aforesaid, That such parts of the said shire of Dunbartain, as lie upon the east, west and north sides of Lochlomond, to the northward of that point where the water of Leven runs from Lochlomond, are and were intended to be disarmed by the aforesaid act, and a comprehended and subject to the directions of this act.
+XX.
+And whereas a Doubt hath arisen with respect to the Shire of Dunbartain, what Part thereof was intended to be disarmed by the First recited Act made in the First Year of His late Majesty King George, and intended to be carried into further Execution by the present Act; be it enacted by the Authority aforesaid, That such Parts of the said Shire of Dunbartain as ly upon the East, West, and North Sides of Lochlomond, to the Northward of that Point where the Water of Leven runs from Lochlomond, are and were intended to be disarmed by the aforesaid Act and are comprehended and subject to the Directions of this Act.